CasKei/StudyVault/Term4/ISP/Notes/Chap 2 - Elementary Programming.md

 - can be of any length

 ## 2.5 Variables
-Variables are used to represent values that may be changed in the program.
+**Variables** are used to represent values that may be changed in the program.

-Variables are for representing data of a certain type.
-Declare it by telling the compiler its name as well as what type of data it can store.
+Variables are for representing data of a certain type. **Declare** it by telling the compiler its name as well as what type of data it can store.
 Variable declaration tells the compiler to allocate appropriate memory space for the variable based on its data type
 Syntax:
 `datatype variableName;`

 Datatypes: `int`, `double`, `byte`, `short`, `long`, `float`, `char`, `boolean`.

-If of the same type, can be declared together:
+If of the same type, can be declared *together*:
 `datatype var1, var2 ...;`

-Can declare and initialise initial value in one step `int x = 4;` is equivalent to
+Can **declare** and **initialise** initial value in one step `int x = 4;` is equivalent to
 `int x;